10 Barriers to Education Around the World

 While the Global Partnership for Education is helping many developing countries to increase their own domestic financing for education, global donor support for education is decreasing at an alarming rate.
-Total aid delivered for basic education has dropped for three years in a row, resulting in a 16% reduction between 2009 and 2012.
-Aid to basic education is now at the same level as it was in 2008.
+The amount of total aid that’s allocated to education has decreased in each of the past six years, and education aid is 4% lower than it was in 2009.
 This is creating a global funding crisis that is having serious consequences on countries’ ability to get children into school and learning.
-The 59 developing countries that are GPE partners face a funding shortage of $34 billion over the next four years for primary and secondary education.
 Money isn’t everything, but it is a key foundation for a successful education system.

-The Global Partnership is aiming to raise $3.5 billion in new investment from donor countries into the GPE fund, as well as increases in other aid to education, and is also asking developing country partners to pledge increases in their own domestic financing.
-If these pledges are made, GPE estimate that they can leverage a further $16 billion in spending by developing countries on education, aiming to close the global education funding gap.
+The Global Partnership is aiming to raise $3.1 billion in new investment from donor countries into the GPE fund, as well as increases in other aid to education, and is also asking developing country partners to pledge increases in their own domestic financing.

 2. Having no teacher, or having an untrained teacher